 Did you know you can eat acorns?
 Not many people know that anymore.
-It was the main plant food of the Chumash Indians that lived here in my backyard way back when.
+It was the main plant food of the Chumash Indians once upon a time.
 They processed them and used them for mush, for soup or for bread daily.
-They may have harvested from the same trees we did, which is entirely possilble since some of the oaks are over 500 years old.
+They may have harvested from the same trees we did, which is entirely possible since some of the oaks are over 500 years old.
 Gives me goosebumps.
-I could go on and on about how fascinating the Chumash tribes were (matriarchal, female cheifs, etc) but I'll try to focus just on acorns.

 We fully intended to dry ours in the California hot sun just like the Chumash did...but it was raining.
 So out came the food dehydrator.
 In an oven on low would work too but I just know I'd forget and burn it.
 After days of acorn processing I was not going to risk that.

 Here is my acorn bread recipe.
-It was based on a bunch of other bread recipes and I tweaked it to include the acorn flour.
+Since I don't really know what I'm doing, I just based it on a bunch of other normal bread recipes and I tweaked it to include the acorn flour.
+I was too chicken to do it 100% acorn flour since it took us so long to process it.
+That flour is precious!
 It made a nice crusty bread that is slightly sweet.
 Perfect for topping with honey butter.

 - 1.25 cups water